 More than 20 new restaurants and retail shops have opened this year or are opening soon – from a rare spirits tasting room on Book Hill (The Fountain Inn), to an interactive art gallery (StudioLab RD), a space-themed pizzeria (Bozelli’s), LA-based clothing boutique Buck Mason, a bakery on Oprah’s list of favorite things (Maman), and Bitty & Beau’s coffee shop.
 Additional new and announced businesses include:

 - Art: Gallery Article 15

 - Café and Dessert: Feta Café and Bakery, Petite Soeur, Bakeshop

 - Fashion Retail: Everlane, SCOUT Bags Flagship Store

 - Food and Beverage: Afghania, Dig, Georgetown Seafood, Masala Street Indian Food, Noosh, Taichi Bubble Tea, Smoothie King, Pressed Juicery, Spirits and Spice, Sticx

 - Personal Care: Laveda Lash & Brow Boutique, GlossLab

 Entrepreneurship + Flagship

 Georgetown is an incubator for socially conscious entrepreneurs, emerging restaurateurs, and online retailers interested in opening a brick-and-mortar store in a proven location.
-Enterprises rooted in the neighborhood include Bluemercury, Framebridge, Tuckernuck, Chaia, Georgetown Cupcake, SCOUT Bags, Baked & Wired, Soapbox, and Radius Networks.
+Enterprises founded in the neighborhood include Sweetgreen, Bluemercury, Framebridge, Halcyon, Tuckernuck, Chaia, Georgetown Cupcake, SCOUT Bags, Baked & Wired, Soapbox, and Radius Networks.